etcd-io/website/README.md

 We welcome issues and PRs!
 For details, see [Contributing][].

 If you submit a PR, Netlify will automatically create a [deploy preview][] so that you can view your changes.
-Once merged, Netlify automcatically deploys to the production site [etcd.io][].
+Once merged, Netlify automatically deploys to the production site [etcd.io][].

 ## Releasing a new version of the etcd documentation